spacelift-io/user-documentation/docs/integrations/cloud-providers/aws.md

 If you enable the **assume role on worker** option, the role assumption will be performed on your private worker rather than at Spacelift's end.
 When role assumption on the worker is enabled, you can also optionally specify a custom External ID to use during role assumption.

 !!! info
     **When creating your role in AWS, you need to ensure the role has a trust policy that allows Spacelift to assume the role to generate temporary credentials for runs.** Assuming you are following this guide, you should have configured this in the [previous section](#configure-trust-policy).
+For troubleshooting, refer to the [Troubleshooting Trust Relationship Issues](#troubleshooting-trust-relationship-issues) section.

 ### Using the Integration